 But then, when I was in bed, I figured it out.
 A quantum game, where each piece is only a potentiality until a circular entanglement causes collapse.
 Or so I hope: perhaps I am expecting too much.
 I returned to the roof, made my move, and retreated again.
 I will be much encouraged if I am proved right.

 You ask about the Midnight Restaurant, and no, Maxx, it is only the back of Mr Chang’s establishment.
-It is his joke, and mine; I am surprised you did not understand.
-We dine at an old, scarred table, sit on chairs may once have been elegant, eat from chipped bowls.
+It is his joke, and mine; I am surprised you didn’t understand.
+We dine at an old, scarred table, sit on chairs that may once have been elegant, eat from chipped bowls.
 But the food is magnificent and I need only dress as I already am.
 And he does not question me.

-And now I am tired, I am grumpy.
 Somebody is playing the Mandolin.
 Earlier in the night, I thought it beautiful, the music winding up and down the stairs and through to our hearts, but their endless practising and the babble of repeated notes has wound itself into my brain.
 It is time for the music to stop and for me to sleep.

 the Ghost Knight.